mrrooster/minecraftbedrockconsole/README.md

 4. Start the server.

 **You must not copy the `worlds` folder over an existing `worlds` folder as this does not seem to work correctly.**

+## Versions

+#### 202103142142

+The first version

+#### 202411162232

+* Fixed server backups on more recent versions of the bedrock server.
+* Fixed backups where some files didn't exist
+* Added restart option and timer.
+* Added server properties maintenance.